15 Small Studio Apartment Decorating Ideas That Feel Bigger

 Bold Colors and Playful Energy Actually Make a Small Studio Feel Bigger

-One Reddit user (r/Efficient_Listen1877) went full send with a mustard yellow sofa, matching yellow curtains, a green-and-pink striped floor cushion, and a black-and-white checkered rug layered under a tiger-print rug.
-Oh, and throw pillows shaped like burgers, fries, and a smiley face.
-I’m not making this up.
+We’re talking mustard yellow sofa, matching yellow curtains, a green-and-pink striped floor cushion, a black-and-white checkered rug layered under a tiger-print rug, AND throw pillows shaped like burgers, fries, and a smiley face.
+Blue bedding anchors the whole thing, and a strip of pink-purple LED lighting along one wall keeps everything from tipping into total visual chaos.

 Warm Boho Layering That Turns a Tiny Space Into a Cozy Retreat